 - Specifying that an entity's right to defer settlement must exist at the end of the reporting period; - Clarifying that classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement; - Clarifying how lending conditions affect classification; and - Clarifying requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments.

-The Company anticipates no impact to the financial statements as a result of this amendment.
+There is no impact to the financial statement as a result of this amendment in the current period.